enzodjabali/iOSMB-Router/README.md

     enabled: true
 ```

-**Note:** The silence tracking is session-based (in-memory) and tracks BOTH incoming and outgoing messages.
-When you reply to someone, it resets the silence timer.
-After a restart, the router attempts to query the server for message history.
-If the query fails (server doesn't support the endpoint), it will skip the first message and start tracking from there to avoid sending unwanted auto-replies.
+**Note:** The silence tracking tracks BOTH incoming and outgoing messages in-memory.
+When either you or the sender messages, it updates the timer.
+After a restart, tracking begins fresh - the first message from each sender starts the timer, and the second message will trigger the auto-reply if the silence duration has elapsed.

 ### Rule Properties